mahakoutb/mahakoutb/README.md

-- 👋 Hi, I’m @mahakoutb
+- 👋 Hi,here is @mahakoutb
-- 👀 I’m interested in Data Analysis & Data Science
+- 👀 I’m Data Science enthusiast
-- 🌱 I’m currently learning ...Data Analysis with udacity & Data Camp
+- 🌱 I’m currently learning ...Data  with udacity & Data Camp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML Projects
 - 📫 How to reach me ...

 <!---